Big brains, baldness and a hybrid

 It may be that a different species again, living on Earth in our ancient past, were actually the ones who created us as a hybrid species, but the species that Akhenaten and his family belonged to fit the profile exactly.

 I can understand that a lot of people will be upset about the theory developed in this article.
-Most people don't want to think that their entire species is a lab experiment, but that doesn't stop it being true.
+Most people don't want to think that their entire species is a lab experiment, but alas, that doesn't stop it being true.
 It also doesn't stop us being a valid and important race.
-Science can be a harsh educator but I think if we are to progress in our understanding of ourselves and the universe, we'll definitely need to swallow some uncomfortable facts along the way; that's okay.
+Science can be a harsh educator but I think if we are to progress in our understanding of ourselves and the universe, we'll definitely need to swallow some uncomfortable facts along the way.
 What's important is that we will know more and we'll benefit from that knowledge.
 As Sir France Bacon once said, knowledge is power; let's start getting more powerful.